irfanhakim-as/homelab-wiki/topics/proxmox.md

       - Major device number (i.e. `226`)
       - Minor device number (i.e. `128`)

-4. On the Proxmox node host, update the Group ID (GID) mapping to grant the root user the permission to map these groups inside the LXC Container later:
+4. On the Proxmox node host, update the GID mapping to grant the root user the permission to map these groups inside the LXC Container later:

    - Update the `/etc/subgid` file: